libremfg/rhize-docs/content/old/_index.md

 ---
-title: Old content
+title: Legacy docs
-description: Content that's from the old docs.
-Only visible as draft
+description: Content from the old docs.
+menu:
+  main:
+    identifier: old
 ---

 Content from the old docs.
-Only visible as draft